BuzzReferrals/TangoCard_DotNet_SDK/README.md

 <a name="start_using"></a>
 ## Start Using ##

-After opening and funding your Tango Card account, then you are ready to begin using the Tango Card API to access your account.
+After opening and funding your Tango Card account, then you are ready to begin using the Tango Card SDK to access your account.

 <a name="start_using_purchase"></a>
 ### Purchase and Distribution of Gift Cards ###